openebs/community/wip/VISION.md

 [![CNCF logo](/images/CNCF_member-silver-color.svg)](https://www.datacore.com/)
 DataCore, Inc is a CNCF Silver member.
 DataCore support's CNCF extensively and funds all OpenEBS CNCF events.
-The project team is managed under the CNCF Storage Landscape and contributes to the CNCF CSI and TAG Storage project initiatives.
-We proudly support CNCF Cloud Native Community Groups initatives.<BR>
+The project team is managed under the CNCF Storage Landscape and contributes to the CNCF CSI and TAG Storage project initiatives at the CNCF membership level that funding allows.
+OpenEBS proudly supports CNCF Cloud Native Community Groups initatives.<BR>
 <BR>